nanovms/ops-documentation/firecracker.md

 These are *not* Nanos limitations but limitations imposed via Firecracker because of its unique setup:

+(A lot of this has to do with the lack of PCI but that is one of the reasons why it boots much faster.)

 * No GPU support.
 * No MQ (multi-queue) taps.
+* No Volume hot-plugging.

 Note: If you're interested in using something like firecracker but need GPU support check out